sound-systems/autostruct/README.md

 ### Usage

-AutoStruct provides a `generate` subcommand to generate Rust structs from an SQL schema.
+AutoStruct provides a `generate` subcommand to generate Rust structs from a PostgreSQL schema.

 ```sh
 autostruct generate [OPTIONS]